-GOAL LU-1: Ensure sufficient land capacity to accommodate the existing and future housing needs of the community, including Lakewood's share of forecasted regional growth.

-Objective: Maintain a balance in the number of single-family and multi-family housing units, through adequately zoned capacity.
+- GOAL LU-1: Ensure sufficient land capacity to accommodate the existing and future housing needs of the community, including Lakewood's share of forecasted regional growth. - Objective: Maintain a balance in the number of single-family and multi-family housing units, through adequately zoned capacity.

-- LU-1.1: Count new unit types as follows when monitoring the single-family/multifamily balance: - Count cottages as single-family houses; - Count semi-attached houses as single-family houses; and - Count the primary unit in a house with an ADU as a single-family unit. - LU-1.2: Ensure that sufficient capacity is provided within the City boundaries in order to accommodate housing demand, provide adequate housing options, meet urban center criteria under the Growth Management Act and Countywide Planning Policies, and prevent unnecessary increases in housing costs.

-Objective: Ensure that City fees and permitting time are set at reasonable levels so they do not adversely affect the cost of housing.
+LU-1.1: Count new unit types as follows when monitoring the single-family/multifamily balance:

+- Count cottages as single-family houses; - Count semi-attached houses as single-family houses; and - Count the primary unit in a house with an ADU as a single-family unit. - LU-1.2: Ensure that sufficient capacity is provided within the City boundaries in order to accommodate housing demand, provide adequate housing options, meet urban center criteria under the Growth Management Act and Countywide Planning Policies, and prevent unnecessary increases in housing costs. - Objective: Ensure that City fees and permitting time are set at reasonable levels so they do not adversely affect the cost of housing.
-- LU-1.3: Ensure predictable and efficient permit processing. - LU-1.4: Establish and periodically review utility standards that encourage infill development. - LU-1.5: Establish and periodically review development standards that reduce the overall cost of housing as long as health and safety can be maintained. - GOAL LU-2: Ensure that housing exists for all economic segments of Lakewood's population.

-Objective: Increase housing opportunities for upper income households.
+- LU-1.3: Ensure predictable and efficient permit processing. - LU-1.4: Establish and periodically review utility standards that encourage infill development. - LU-1.5: Establish and periodically review development standards that reduce the overall cost of housing as long as health and safety can be maintained. - GOAL LU-2: Ensure that housing exists for all economic segments of Lakewood's population. - Objective: Increase housing opportunities for upper income households.

-- LU-2.1: Target ten (10) percent of new housing units annually through 2030 to be affordable to upper income households that earn over 120 percent of county median income. - LU-2.2: Provide opportunities for large and medium lot single-family development. - LU-2.3: Utilize low-density, single family areas designations to provide opportunities for upper income development. - LU-2.4: Encourage larger lots on parcels with physical amenity features of the land such as views, significant vegetation, or steep slopes. - LU-2.5: Encourage construction of upper income homes on larger existing parcels. - LU-2.6: Encourage the construction of luxury condominium adjacent to the lakes. - LU-2.7: Support site plans and subdivisions incorporating amenity features such as private recreation facilities, e.g., pools, tennis courts, and private parks to serve luxury developments. - LU-2.8: Increase public awareness of upper income housing opportunities in Lakewood.

-Objective: Encourage the private sector to provide market rate housing for the widest potential range of income groups including middle income households.
+- LU-2.1: Target ten (10) percent of new housing units annually through 2030 to be affordable to upper income households that earn over 120 percent of county median income. - LU-2.2: Encourage the construction of luxury condominium adjacent to the lakes. - LU-2.3: Support site plans and subdivisions incorporating amenity features such as private recreation facilities, e.g., pools, tennis courts, and private parks to serve luxury developments. - LU-2.4: Increase public awareness of upper income housing opportunities in Lakewood. - Objective: Encourage the private sector to provide market rate housing for the widest potential range of income groups including middle income households.

-- LU-2.9: Target sixty five (65) percent of new housing units annually through 2030 to be affordable to middle income households that earn 80 to 120 percent of county median income. - LU-2.10: Encourage home ownership opportunities affordable to moderate income households. - LU-2.11: Encourage the construction of townhouse, condominium, and rental units affordable to moderate income households in mixed-use developments. - LU-2.12 Continue to provide technical assistance for redevelopment of land in Lake City, Lakeview, Springbrook, Tillicum, and lands located in the City's tax incentive urban use centers and senior overlay. - LU-2.13: Market Lakewood to housing developers. - LU-2.14: Maintain an updated inventory of land available for housing development. - LU-2.15: Pursue public-private partnerships to provide for moderate-income housing. - LU-2.16: Disperse middle-income housing in all areas of the City that have vacant land. - LU-2.17: Ensure that a sufficient amount of land in all multi-family and mixed-use areas of the City is zoned to allow attached housing and innovative housing types.

-Objective: Provide a fair share of low-and very-low income housing in the future.
+- LU-2.5: Target sixty five (65) percent of new housing units annually through 2030 to be affordable to middle income households that earn 80 to 120 percent of county median income. - LU-2.6: Encourage home ownership opportunities affordable to moderate income households.

+- LU-2.7: Encourage the construction of townhouse, condominium, and rental units affordable to moderate income households in residential and mixed-use developments and redevelopments. - LU-2.8 Continue to provide technical assistance for redevelopment of land in Lake City, Lakeview, Springbrook, Tillicum, and lands located in the City's tax incentive urban use centers and senior overlay. - LU-2.9: Market Lakewood to housing developers. - LU-2.10: Maintain an updated inventory of land available for housing development. - LU-2.11: Pursue public-private partnerships to provide for moderate-income housing. - LU-2.12: Disperse middle-income housing in all areas of the City. - LU-2.13: Ensure that a sufficient amount of land in the City is zoned to allow attached housing and innovative housing types. - Objective: Provide a fair share of low-and very-low income housing in the future.